 After many happy summers of his grandchildren playing on Route 66, and the public wandering in to check it out, the clock unfortunately started ticking — his grandchildren grew up, his dear wife passed away, and Mr. Van Buiten sold his summer residence in Speculator.
 To keep this Route 66 community intact, the buildings and their unique furnishings were kindly donated to the community for all to enjoy.

-Last fall, the first of the buildings were relocated, and this summer the remaining buildings were moved to their new home, in a massive undertaking.
+The buildings were relocated to their new home in a massive two-part undertaking.
 But thanks to a lot of hard work and ingenuity, Route 66 is now a place where children of all ages can discover and explore what is probably the Adirondack's smallest community.